How To Minimise Disruptions And Boost Productivity in Digital Agencies

 - Wherever possible utilising threads stops the Slack notifications and thread counts from increasing (which can be an enticing disruption for many).

-Changing a culture to discourage disruptions sounds easy, but it involves the commitment of everyone in the company, including correctly onboarding new employees as to when they’re allowed to interrupt, for what reasons, and why sticking to this is so important.
+Changing the culture around disruption may seem easy.
+Still, it requires company-wide commitment- especially in onboarding new employees as to when they’re allowed to interrupt, for what reasons, and why sticking to this is essential.